SEO Benchmarks by Industry

 A transactional keyword is one that you can say with a high degree of certainty would be typed in by someone who will purchase a product or service in your industry in the next 12 months.

 It’s important to note that this benchmark refers to the first or second year of an SEO campaign only.
 By the third year of an SEO campaign executed properly, the number of autofill keywords should be increasing at a much faster rate.
-It’s reasonable to expect the number of transactional, autofill keywords your site ranks for to double between year 1 and year 3 of a proper SEO campaign.
-Your keyword growth tends to level off after four years of SEO, as you’ve likely targeted most of the transactional keywords in your industry.
+It’s reasonable to expect the number of highly transactional, autofill keywords your site ranks for to double between year 1 and year 3 of a proper SEO campaign.
+Your keyword growth tends to level off after four years of SEO, as you’ve likely targeted most of the highly transactional keywords in your industry.
 Here is a reasonable expectation for number of transactional, autofill keywords you should expect to see on the first page of Google over a 5 year time period:

 Year 1: 24